MicrosoftDocs/quantum-docs/articles/provider-support-pasqal.md

 This article describes the Microsoft support policy that applies when you use the PASQAL provider in Azure Quantum.
 The article applies to any of the [targets](xref:microsoft.quantum.providers.pasqal) offered by the PASQAL provider.

-If you're using the PASQAL provider and experience unexpected issues, you can contact the Azure Support team for help.
+If you're using the PASQAL provider and experience unexpected issues, you can contact the Azure Support team for help by [creating an Azure support case](/azure/azure-portal/supportability/how-to-create-azure-support-request)..

 In some situations, the Azure Support team will need to redirect you to PASQAL's support team.
-You may receive a quicker response by reaching out to PASQAL directly.
+You may receive a quicker response by reaching out to [PASQAL directly](https://www.pasqal.com/contact-us).
 This article details this process and answers some frequently asked questions.

 ## Support points of contact